Akshay-bajpai271/static-website-hosting-on-aws/README.md

 }

 Step 5: Access Website
-Use the S3 website endpoint URL to view your site
+Use the S3 website endpoint URL to view your site.